architect/arc.codes/public/primitives/http.md

 By default, all HTTP functions (as well as all other functions) generated with Architect have one generated <a href=https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege target=_blank>IAM role</a> with the least privilege possible to operate.
 This means HTTP functions can only access other resources defined in the same Architect project.

-Wider account access can be explicitly granted with custom resource policies, [defined in a `.arc-config` file](/reference/arc-config/policies) placed in the HTTP function directory.
+Wider account access can be explicitly granted with custom resource policies, [defined in a `config.arc` file](/reference/arc-config/policies) placed in the HTTP function directory.

 ---